Environmental impact of pig farming: North Carolina

 In 2014, National Geographic wrote a piece on the extent of the contamination in North Carolina.
 Swine sales in the state (second largest pork producer in the nation) were nearly $3 billion in 2012, and the state received attention in 1999 when Hurricane Floyd caused waste pods on the swine ponds to overflow, polluting the water supply.
 National Geographic suggested that despite the execution of a $17 million research project on waste in the area, no one in the state seemed to know what to do with the pig waste, which was a huge issue considering that there are nearly as many pigs as people.
 Nearly two decades later when Hurricane Florence hit the coast of North Carolina in 2018, hog waste remained a major concern.
 According to the NC Pork Council, 98% of hog lagoons experienced minimal impact.
-The NC Department of Environmental Quality identified six hog farms with anaerobic lagoons that suffered structural damage and 28 farms that had lagoons overflow due to the floodwater.
+The NC Department of Environmental Quality identified six hog farms with anaerobic lagoons that suffered structural damage and 28 farms that had lagoons overflow due to the floodwater.Social justice concerns regarding agricultural lands in rural areas have been rising because of the way minority communities are disproportionally affected by hazards and health risks associated with pig farming.
+Due to the immense amount of waste produced by pigs, often foul odors and airborne molecules disturb local citizens.
+There is an unfair distribution of these swine farms, where around 90% are located along the "black-belt", which is known for its previous production of cotton and tobacco farming.
+Many of the minority farmers are being put out of business because of concentrated animal feeding operations (factory farms).
+Staggering statistics show that compared to white-owned farms, black-owned farms have declined by 98% and there are only about 18,000 today.
+Furthermore, environmental justice activists have described the apparent linkage between air pollution and toxic hazards with the demographic of suburban communities that show black and low-income communities being the main targets.